 The adaptive gain feature works on a simple principle.
 If the incoming light level of the previous spectrometer sample is outside a user defined threshold range, the integration time for the next sample will be adjusted accordingly.
 The HyperOCR does this by keeping track of the highest spectrometer value output in the telemetry for each sample taken.
-If the highest value is greater than the upper threshold, the integration time for the next sample is reduced by the decreasing integration time multiplier.
-If the highest value is less than the lower threshold, the integration time for the next sample is increased by the increasing integration time multiplier.
-However, integration times cannot be reduced below 5ms or increased above the maximum integration time.
+If the highest value is greater than the upper threshold, the integration time for the next sample is increased by the decreasing integration time for the next sample is increased by the increasing integration time for the next sample is increased by the increasing integration time for the next sample is normal operation times or increased above the maximum integration time.
 When normal operation first begins, the starting integration time is used for the first sample.
 See the Upper Threshold and Lower Threshold sections for more information.